Casper64/vaunt/README.md

 ### Dynamic routes (parameters)

 Vaunt distincts two kinds of dynamic routes (vweb routes with parameters e.g. `"/path/:arg"`).
-Routes with one argument and routes with multiple arguments
+Routes with one argument and routes with multiple arguments.

 #### Single parameter routes